Localized Chern Characters for 2-periodic complexes: Introduction

-{\bf Acknowledgments} B. Kim would like to thank Yongbin Ruan for drawing his attention to the comparison question of virtual classes and Andrei Okounkov for stimulating discussions.
+B. Kim would like to thank Yongbin Ruan for drawing his attention to the comparison question of virtual classes, Andrei Okounkov for stimulating comments, and Arkady Vaintrob for answering a question.
 The authors would like to thank Ionu\c t Ciocan-Fontanine, Tom Graber and Taejung Kim for helpful comments in shaping the paper.
 This material is based upon work supported by NSF grant DMS-1440140 while the first author was in residence at MSRI in Berkeley during Spring 2018 semester.
 J. Oh would like to thank Sanghyeon Lee for useful discussions and University of California, Berkeley for excellent working conditions.
+B. Kim is partially supported by KIAS individual grant MG016404.
+J. Oh is partially supported by KIAS individual grant MG063002.